 I am always totally impressed at everything I have used from Fabfilter, the interfaces are flawless, the sound quality is top notch and the customer support is amazing.
 Saturn, if you can believe it, goes a step further again by presenting a truly excellent and usable piece of gear.
-I would pretty much say Saturn is one of the best plugins I have ever used, and pretty much a required purchase for everyone, from bedroom producers through to million dollar facility owners.
-Its that good.
+I would pretty much say Saturn is one of the best plugins I have ever used, and pretty much a required purchase for everyone, from bedroom producers through to million-dollar facility owners.
+It’s that good.

-Lets break it down to start with.
+Let’s break it down to start with.
 I mean, why would you ever want to buy a distortion plugin to start with, right?

 Back in ye olde days of audio, when all the recording equipment had large Bakelite dials and VU meters, tubes and discrete transformers were commonplace in all the top studios due to the happy side-effect of the induced harmonic distortion analogue equipment produced – especially when pushed hard.
-Recording console manufacturers took advantage of that by building in specific electronics into their consoles that allowed you to shape and overdrive the effect, producing pleasing warmth and low end punch.
+Recording console manufacturers took advantage of that by building in specific electronics into their consoles that allowed you to shape and overdrive the effect, producing pleasing warmth and low-end punch.
 In the 80’s the trend was to stray away from the old-school sound, preferring the new crisper digital format.
 Some say a lot of the mojo was lost.
 And of course today, unless you’ve been living under a rock, you will be fully aware of the massive resurgence in vintage, or ‘retro’, plugins and emulators on the market.

 A lot of guys might think of a distortion effect as maybe a guitar pedal, or something to mess up your lead synth lines with.
 Sure, Saturn is capable of doing all that silly stuff, but for me what immediately got me interested was the signal saturation potential.

-Once you’re got your split points sorted, gently pulling down the threshold so you merely tickle the peaks is all you need.
+Once your split points are sorted, gently pulling down the threshold so you merely tickle the peaks is all you need.
 A wee tweak on the compressor and you’re set.
 You might not even hear the difference immediately, but once you apply the same process to all your tracks – a quick flick of the A/B button shows you how much glue you’re applying.
-Make sure your gain structure is set right to begin with, you want to aim for around -18dbfs, and also compensate with the output controls on Saturn for any modification you make to the gain in the unit.
+Make sure your gain structure is set right, to begin with, you want to aim for around -18dbfs, and also compensate with the output controls on Saturn for any modification you make to the gain in the unit.
 Correct input gain is essential for Saturn.
 Have a look over the video below where we run through this technique.

-Finally you get some great i/o options including M/S mixing, mono or stereo versions, side chain and panning on both in and outputs.
+Finally, you get some great i/o options including M/S mixing, mono or stereo versions, side chain and panning on both in and outputs.
 Included are over 150 presets to get your creative juices flowing.

 In the studio

 Of course (for me) the main job of Saturn is to provide channel saturation, and wow it performs that very well.
-You need a gentle hand when using it like this as its tempting to boost the saturation levels too far.
+You need a gentle hand when using it like this as it’s tempting to boost the saturation levels too far.
 If you’re producing music I think the possibilities with the modulation section are pretty much endless.
-Teaming Saturn up with a decent synth and delay plugin and you’ll have yourself a incredibly creative and powerful setup.
+Teaming Saturn up with a decent synth and delay plugin and you’ll have yourself an incredibly creative and powerful setup.

 So all in all, great stuff.
 I’m loving everything I see from Fabfilters, and Saturn is absolutely going on the top of my list.
-I don’t t know how I could mix without it from now on to be honest.
+I don’t t know how I could mix without it from now on, to be honest.
 Fabfilter offer a Mixing Bundle for about $800 NZD, which might sound a bit steep, but you’re going to get Saturn, Pro-Q2, Pro-C compressor, Pro-DS de-esser, Pro-G gate and Timeless 2 tape delay – considering Saturn is $220 NZD on its own, this is a pretty good deal, and outstanding value when you consider these are all without a doubt among the best plugins money can buy.